doates625/TrinaDemo/README.md

 # TRINA Baxter Embedded Sensor Control Demo
 Written by Dan Oates (WPI Class of 2020)

+## Introduction
+This project is a simple example of controlling Baxter through embedded sensors.
+It is a demonstration for the WPI HIRO Lab TRINA project.
+The presentation slides of the project can be found [here](https://docs.google.com/presentation/d/1mFjvhXUYx0AkFv7CDjJy63BiGeFIoDlWnft5e-sIHR4/edit?usp=sharing).

 ## Install Instructions
 These instructions are exclusively for ROS Kinetic on Ubuntu 16.04